bedrocklinux/bedrocklinux-userland/src/crossfs/README.md

 Configuration
 -------------

-crossfs creates a virtual `.config-filesystem` file in the root of its mount point to handle its configuration.
-The expected input format is:
+crossfs creates a virtual `.bedrock-config-filesystem` file in the root of its mount point to handle its configuration.  `.bedrock-config-filesystem` may be read to get the current configuration and is written to by `brl reload`.

-    add [filter] [path] [stratum]:[value-path]\n

-For example:

-    add bin /pin/bin/sv void:/usr/bin/sv\n

-Another example:

-    add ini /applications solus:/usr/share/applications\n

-Every line should have a trailing newline, as shown above.
-Every path item should start with a forward slash.
-Entire line must be expressed within a single call and must fit within PATH_MAX, including trailing null.
-Close and sync after each line.
-The filter value is only meaningful in the first submission for a path.

-`.config-filesystem` may be read to get the current configuration.

 Installation
 ------------